Esri/storymap-tour/README.md

  * Use or use the URL parameters `webmap` and `appid` to specify the item to be loaded (all parameters from index.html are ignored in development mode)

 ### How to build application from the source code
-  * Open a terminal and navigate to the root folder
+  * Open a terminal and navigate to the MapTour folder
   * Run the following command: `grunt`

 The deploy folder now contains the built application that you can deploy to your web server.

+### Issues building the application

+The build script perform code validation through [JSHint](http://www.jshint.com/), you can disable that by editing Gruntfile.js and look for the following comments `/* Comment out to disable code linting */`.

 ### Design
 Map Tour relies on AMD and Dojo loader [AMD](http://help.arcgis.com/en/webapi/javascript/arcgis/jshelp/#inside_dojo_amd) for application structure.